 6) Take the Leap

-Taking the leap into self-employment is scary, and you’re always going to have a niggling voice in the back of your head telling you to wait a little longer, just in case things aren’t really going as well as they seem.
+Starting your own business is scary, and you’re always going to have a niggling voice in the back of your head telling you to wait a little longer, just in case things aren’t really going as well as they seem.

 As long as you’ve taken the steps to grow your side hustle into a business, are making a good income from it and see steady growth, you need to trust your instincts and take the leap.
 For me, I found that as soon as I made things final, even more, opportunities found their way to me – so sometimes you just need to jump!